rec0de/crowbar-tool/README.md

 * Fix reference type handling
 * Fixing the small todos in the code, catching up with the tests
-* Options to deal with type-checking and flattening of the model in main before executing symbolic execution

 ### Beyond v0.1
 The following features are planned as further steps (unordered)